 provisioning.
 This is something much closer to what people think of as

-Jo Maitland: The cost piece is interesting to me too, where
+Jo Maitland: The cost piece is interesting to me too, where private cloud is

 concerned.
 If you are actually building something that is cloud-like